 Create worksets – create custom worksets in the current document.

 Apply worksets by filters - setting worksets for elements according to apply filters.
 Only worksets that are in the current configuration and in the current Revit document will be processed.
+When you click, two processing options are available: On active view or In model.

 When creating and setting worksets, all three buttons process only the checked worksets in the checked groups.